ncasaux/home-lab/README.md

 The repository is mainly composed of Ansible resources.

 ## Purpose
-The purpose of this repository is simply to share how I manage my home lab using IaC and GitOps.
+The purpose of this repository is simply to share how I manage my home lab.
 If it helps anyone to achieve similar goal, then the objective is reached! 👍

 Your comments and suggestions are welcome!

-## Description
-### Architecture
+## Architecture
 My home lab is composed of 2 _logical_ components:
 1. The "Home Gateway": to manage "critical" home services like DNS, reverse proxy and certificates renewal.
 2. The "Home Cluster": to manage all other services like Home Assistant.